ludo237/vuejs-carousel/README.md

 ## Contributing

 If you want to contribute to this project issues and pull requests are welcome!
+In order to get started with the code you should:

+- Either download or clone this repository
+- Run `npm install` this will install all the necessary dependencies
+- Run `npm run dev`
+- Start coding :smile:

 ## License